Fire-Devil/Fire-Devil/_CONTRIBUTING.md

 `$git add .`
 `$git commit -m 'short description of changes made'`

-5.Add upstream commits to feature branch.
+5.Add upstream commits to feature branch (make sure you are on feature branch).

-`$ git pull --rebase upstream master`
+`$ git pull --rebase upstream development`

 _If there is a merge conflict, resolve the conflicts and proceed._

 `$git --rebase continue`
 `$git add .`

 _After merge conflicts resolves/no conflicts originally._

+_if your fork is o_

 `$git push origin branch`